Diocese of Bath and Wells: Medieval diocese of Bath and Wells

 The diocese of Bath and Wells proper (Badoniensis et Wellensis) dates therefore from 1245.
 The diocese contained the three archdeaconries of Bath, Wells, and Taunton.
-William of Bitton bishop from 1267–74 was renowned for his piety, and his tomb became a place of pilgrimage in Wells.
+William of Bitton bishop from 1267 to 1274 was renowned for his piety, and his tomb became a place of pilgrimage in Wells.
 The completion of the buildings was achieved under Ralph of Shrewsbury (bishop 1329–63).
 Thomas Beckington (bishop 1443–65) was another noted liberal benefactor of the city.

 Oliver King (1495–1503) rebuilt Bath Abbey in the late Perpendicular style.
 The work was begun in 1499 and completed in 1530 under John Clerk.
 The abbey was the last complete monastic edifice to be completed before the impending Reformation.
 He was succeeded by Adriano Castellesi (1504–18) who was an absentee bishop, under whom the see was administered by Polydore Vergil the noted historian.
 Castellesi's successor Thomas Wolsey (1518–23) was also an absentee bishop, held the see concurrently with that of York.

 Reformation

 The abbey at Bath was dissolved by King Henry VIII in 1538 during the English Reformation.
 Thereafter the Church of England bishop, though retaining the old style, had his seat at Wells alone.
-William Barlow, was appointed in 1548.
+William Barlow was appointed in 1548.
 He fled in 1553 on the accession of Queen Mary I, and his successor was the Roman Catholic Gilbert Bourne (1554–59), who was deprived and imprisoned in the Tower of London by Queen Elizabeth, becoming, in 1569, one of the eleven Roman Catholic bishops who died in prison.